-It is best to make your own ghee rather than buying from the store.
+It is best to know how to make ghee yourself rather than buying from the store.
 Notice the picture to the left of a jar of ghee that I made myself in my own kitchen with grassbased butter from a local farm.
 It is so yellow!
 Ghee from the store is a pale yellow, indicating a much lower level of nutritional value.

-In addition, ghee from the store is ridiculously expensive, so making it yourself is not only a more nutritious way to go, it is very cost effective as well!
+In addition, ghee from the store is ridiculously expensive, so learning how to make ghee yourself is not only a more nutritious way to go, it is very cost effective as well!
 I myself make ghee for about half the cost of what it would be to buy it at the healthfood store!

 Unlike butter, ghee does not need refrigeration and keeps well on the counter or pantry for many months, so keeping a jar in the pantry for a quick veggie saute is very convenient!